Vehicle Found in Vineland, Cape May Court House Man Missing - NewsBreak

 Delaware State Police Issue Gold Alert for Missing Dover Woman

-Delaware State Police Troop 3 is issuing a Gold Alert for 36-year-old Kelly Patrick of Dover, Delaware.
+DOVER, Del.-Delaware State Police Troop 3 is issuing a Gold Alert for 36-year-old Kelly Patrick of Dover, Delaware.
 Patrick was last seen on September 28, 2022, in the Dover area.
 Attempts to contact or locate Patrick have been unsuccessful, and there is a concern for her safety and well-being.
-Patrick is...

-Three Escape Death As Gunman Opens Fire On Route 1 In Dover

-Delaware State Police are investigating a shooting incident that occurred in the Dover area on Tuesday evening, according to Senior Corporal Leonard DeMalto.
-DeMalto said on September 27, 2022, at approximately 11:43 p.m., troopers responded to a report of shots fired on Korean War Veterans Memorial Highway (State Route 1) just north of Exit 95.
+Patrick...

 firststateupdate.com